Convert Integer to Char in C

 Assign an int

-Another way to convert an integer value to a character value is to assign an integer value to a character value as below: The character value corresponding to an integer value is printed here.
+Another way to convert an integer value to a character value is by assigning the integer directly to a character variable.
+The character value corresponding to the integer value will be printed.

 int number = 65;